top of page

 IS MY CHILD EXPECTED TO WEAR SOMETHING SPECIFIC FOR THEIR CLASS?

 Yes, we ask students to observe our dress code.
 It’s understandable that a new student may not have the correct attire for the first week or 2 of class.
 After this point, students who come to class unprepared may be asked to sit and watch.
+This does not apply to our youngest dancers in the Melodies in Motion classes!

 DO YOU HAVE A LATE POLICY OR ABSENCE POLICY?